 An introductory course to human growth and development from conception through the different life stages.
 Will emphasize physical growth, cognitive development, personality development, and social interactions.
 Prerequisite: PSYC 2003.
+Offered every spring semester.

 PSYC 3133.
 The Psychology of Adulthood and Aging